rebeccapeltz/map-list/README.md

 ```
 mapList.asList[0] or mapList.getItemByIndex(0);
 ```
-Use the `remove` function to delete an object from the collecion
+Use the `remove` function to delete an object from the collecion by using just the key as an argument.
 ```
-mapList.remove(item);
+mapList.remove(itemKey);
 ```

 If the item doesn't exist, an error will be thrown.